 This is a great way to get introduced to Catalina Island.
 It is a tour on dirt roads through the hills surrounding Avalon - riding an open Hummers.
 The tour is operated by Santa Catalina Island Company and starts from Tour Plaza - a few blocks from the beaches.

-I arrived early and waited in the covered seats while enjoying the most delicious ice-cream from Lloyd's of Avalon Confectionery.
+I arrived early and waited in the covered seats while enjoying the most delicious ice cream from Lloyd's of Avalon Confectionery.
 Several tours and activities start from this tour plaza.

 A few minutes before the tour we climbed on the huge hummer and were handed cold water bottles and blankets.
 The blankets may be needed at the higher elevations due to wind and colder weather.

 Our adventure started by driving through narrow Avalon streets and with a continuous stream of information about Catalina.
 Our guide was really knowledgeable about the history and the environment.
-He pointed out some important landmarks like: The Wrigley Mansion; which is now called the Inn on Mt.
-Ada; Green Pleasure Pier; The Tuna Club – a fishing club; Cabrillo Pier – were the ferry’s land; The main port where Catalina gets most of its supplies.
+He pointed out some important landmarks like The Wrigley Mansion; which is now called the Inn on Mt.
+Ada; Green Pleasure Pier; The Tuna Club – a fishing club; Cabrillo Pier – where the ferry’s land; The main port where Catalina gets most of its supplies.

 Along the way, we saw the only gas station in Catalina with shocking gas prices approaching $8 a gallon.

 Heading up higher we left the main road and started on the dirt road through the wilderness.
-Most of Catalina Island is considered wild lands and it is protected by the Catalina Conservancy.
+Most of Catalina Island is considered wildlands and it is protected by the Catalina Conservancy.
 The Conservancy owns close to 88% of the land and is responsible for keeping it pristine and protecting the flora and fauna.